 - After 1 hour, there is ½ inch of liquid left in the pot.
 Now, you have 2 options.
 Option 1: If you’re serving it right away, remove the otoshibuta and further reduce the sauce on low heat until the sauce thickens and you can see the bottom of the pot when you draw a line through the sauce with a spatula.
 Option 2 (recommended): Transfer the chashu to a container or bag with a little bit of cooking sauce and refrigerate overnight.
 Strain the leftover cooking sauce, transfer to a jar, and refrigerate.

 - To serve, slice the chashu into ¼-inch (6 mm) pieces.
-You can use a propane torch or broiler to sear the chashu slices to enhance the flavor.
+Sear and enhance the flavor with a kitchen butane torch.
 If you stored the chashu overnight and don’t want to sear the chashu, you can reheat it by soaking it in hot cooking sauce.

 Notes